 What is a carer's assessment?

-A carer's assessment works out what help you may need to support you in your role as an unpaid carer.
+A carer's assessment is a conversation which helps to works out what help you may need to support you in your role as an unpaid carer.

-The assessment is a chance for you to discuss how your caring responsibilities affect you.
+The assessment/conversation is a chance for you to discuss how your caring responsibilities affect you.